Art & Life with Jonathan Adolphe

 Jonathan, please kick things off for us by telling us about yourself and your journey so far.

-I studied theater design at New York University, but always wanted to be a painter.
-I was drawn to make a hybrid work of both painting and sculpture.
-My first solo show in New York was abstract paintings covered in sand.
-My second solo show in New York was paintings on chalkboards with texts.
-I’ve had one man shows in Zurich, Tokyo and Istanbul.
-Afterwards I felt stuck; an artist’s block had come over me.
-So, I turned my attention to raising my daughter and focusing on developing her artistic talents.
-My daughter Julia Adolphe is now a successful contemporary classical composer commissioned by the New York Philharmonic and others.
+I studied theater design at New York University but always wanted to be a painter.
+The painting I was drawn to make was a hybrid of both painting and sculpture.
+My first one man show in New York were abstract paintings covered in sand.
+My second one may show in New York were paintings on chalkboards with texts.
+I’ve had one man shows in Zurich, Tokyo, and Istanbul.
+Afterward, I felt stuck; an artist’s block had come over me.
+I turned my attention to raising my daughter and focusing on her becoming an artist.
+Julia Adolphe is now a successful contemporary classical composer commissioned by the New York Philharmonic and others.

 When I returned to my work, I started painting portraits on wax.
-Chrissie Iles, curator at the Whitney Museum of American Art, awarded me 1st Prize for a triptych.
+Chrissie Iles, curator at the Whitney Museum of American Art, awarded me 1st Prize for a diptych.
 A year later, a tornado hit my studio and ripped the roof off.
 I lost 20 years of work.
-This crisis, while difficult at the time, was a blessing in disguise.
+This crisis was a blessing in disguise.
 With nothing left to lose, I turned to urethane and fiberglass.
 These were materials I always longed to work with because of their possible translucency.
-However, the toxicity of these materials made me leery.
-My solution was to work at a foundry – casting my images in urethane and embedding them beneath the surface.
-I finish my paintings in my studio with spray paint and airbrush.
-This current series of paintings is three years old.
+Their toxicity had made me leery.
+My solution was working at a foundry casting my images in urethane thereby embedding them beneath the surface.
+The next step is finishing the paintings in my studio with spray paint and airbrush.
+This series of painting is three years old.
 I feel I’ve found my voice.

 Can you give our readers some background on your art?